HarperDB/documentation/docs/deployments/harper-cli.md

 #### Remote Component Deployment

+You can coordinate deployment of local code to remote server(s) by using the `deploy` CLI operation.
+All attributes from the [`deploy_component`](../developers/operations-api/components#deploy-component)
 When using remote operations, you can deploy a local component to the remote instance.
 If you omit the `package` parameter, you can deploy the current directory.
 This will package the current directory and send it to the target server (also `deploy` is allowed as an alias to `deploy_component`):

 ```bash